 Topping

 Whipped cream and fresh berries take this chocolate dessert to the next level.
+You can whip it the day before and refrigerate it in an airtight container.

 - Stabilized whipping cream: I add a few tablespoons of cream cheese to the cold cream for a firmer result.
-I find that the flavor is amazing and it keeps well for a few more days.
+I find that the flavor is amazing, and it keeps well for a few more days.

-- Berries: fresh is better but you can use frozen ones if that's all you have.
-Make sure they don't have ice around them and add them at the last minute as they will start to drip.
+- Berries: Fresh is better, but you can use frozen ones if that's all you have.
+Make sure they don't have ice around them and add them at the last minute, as they will start to drip.

 Storage